Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint: Introduction

-Based on this concept, we introduce a novel loss function named Dist Loss, which aims to minimize the distance between model's prediction distribution and the label distribution.
-Dist Loss is implemented in three key steps: (1) Generating pseudo-labels: we use kernel density estimation (KDE) \cite{parzen1962estimation} to model the probability distribution of labels and generate pseudo-labels from this distribution; (2) Creating pseudo-predictions: we sort the model's predictions to create pseudo-predictions that reflect the prediction distribution; (3) Distance approximation: we approximate the distance between the prediction and label distributions by measuring the distance between the pseudo-labels and pseudo-predictions.
-By optimizing both the distribution distance and sample-level prediction errors during training, Dist Loss reduces errors in individual predictions and aligns the model's predictions with the label distribution.
-This approach effectively solves the distribution discrepancy introduced by imbalanced data distributions, as shown in \ref{fig:teaser3}, thus improving the accuracy in predicting few-shot regions.
+Based on this concept, we propose Dist Loss, a novel loss function comprising two key components: distribution alignment optimization, which minimizes the discrepancy between the model’s prediction distribution and the label distribution, and sample-wise prediction optimization, which ensures accurate predictions at the individual sample level.
+The distribution alignment optimization is achieved through three steps: (1) Generating pseudo-labels: we apply kernel density estimation (KDE) to the label set \cite{parzen1962estimation} to model the label distribution and sample pseudo-labels that reflect this distribution; (2) Constructing pseudo-predictions: we sort the model’s predictions to construct pseudo-predictions that represent the prediction distribution; (3) Measuring distribution discrepancy: we approximate the discrepancy between the prediction and label distributions by computing the distance between the pseudo-labels and pseudo-predictions.
+By jointly optimizing distribution alignment and sample-wise prediction accuracy, Dist Loss mitigates errors in individual predictions while ensuring that the model’s prediction distribution better conforms to the label distribution.
+As shown in Figure \ref{fig:teaser3}, this approach effectively addresses the distribution mismatch caused by data imbalance and has been proven to improve prediction accuracy in the few-shot regions.

-To validate the effectiveness of Dist Loss, we have conducted comprehensive experiments on three datasets across computer vision and healthcare: IMDB-WIKI-DIR, AgeDB-DIR, and our meticulously crafted ECG-Ka-DIR dataset.
-The findings indicate that our approach achieves a substantial increase in accuracy for rare samples, thereby attaining state-of-the-art (SOTA) performance.
-Moreover, our experiments reveal that Dist Loss can be integrated with existing techniques, culminating in further enhanced outcomes.
+To validate the effectiveness of Dist Loss, we conduct comprehensive experiments on three datasets spanning computer vision and healthcare: IMDB-WIKI-DIR, AgeDB-DIR, and our meticulously curated ECG-K-DIR dataset.
+Our results demonstrate a substantial improvement in accuracy for rare samples, leading to state-of-the-art (SOTA) performance.
+Furthermore, our experiments show that Dist Loss is compatible with existing techniques, yielding further performance gains when integrated.